petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 system,
-either because you've been instructed to download some data and put it somewhere of your choosing, or the original author used absolute paths that need to be adapted for a new instance of the project.
+either because you've been instructed to download some data and put it somewhere of your choosing, or the original author used absolute paths that need to be adapted for a new copy of the project.
 In other words,
 these are not even close to being single button reproducible.